 Without a weapon in hand, “Wait, wait.
 I forfeit.”
 The man cheerfully accepted his defeat.
 “I saw it the instant I failed to land that initial strike.
-I dare say, this country is full of surprises.
+I dare say, this land is full of surprises.
 Thank you for this enlightening bout, and may we meet again someday.”
-The man grinned, stepping off the edge of the stage.
+The man grinned, gracefully stepping off the edge of the stage.

 “Kai you’re the best!”
 Anise cried out, hugging him as soon as he joined them.

 The Varath couple was no longer with them, having left elsewhere with their daughters.
 He had asked about Larant earlier, but Lord Varath said the older boy was currently busy with various things for school and had not been coming home for the past couple ryes.

 “Wonder where he’s from.
 He felt quite strong.”
 Troyle stated.